philwild/infosecdocs/docs/README.md

 	> This normally indicates that one of the supporting add-ons is not installed, or it has been disabled.
 	>
 	> Go to the `Manage Apps` menu and confirm that the identified missing visual has been installed.
-If it has been installed, also check. that it has not been disabled and that the permissions for the app are set correctly.
+If it has been installed, also check that it has not been disabled and that the permissions for the app are set correctly (e.g. not private).

 3. Some of the dashboards are displaying `Data model was not found`.